Joel-Haeberli/computer-science/docs/themes/How do Arrays and more work in C.md

   }
   ```

+**Remember**

+- basic types are stored in memory and can be loaded into registers
+- derived types are stored in memory and contain basic types
+- basic types are modified in registers!

 **Conclusion**

 - C does not enforce buffer boundaries, making it susceptible to buffer overflow attacks.
 - `strcpy()` and similar functions do not check the size of the destination buffer, leading to potential overwrites of adjacent memory.
 - One buffer can overflow into another buffer
 - Local variables/buffers are adjoin to each other
 - Pointer can point to any memory address